simon-apple/ResearchKit/ResearchKit/ResearchKit.docc/Resources/Understanding-Active-Tasks/Understanding-Active-Tasks.md

 Figure 4.
 Fitness task

-All of the data is collected from public <a href="https://developer.apple.com/library/ios/documentation/CoreMotion/Reference/CoreMotion_Reference/index.html">CoreMotion</a> and <a href="https://developer.apple.com/library/ios/documentation/HealthKit/Reference/HealthKit_Framework/">HealthKit</a> APIs on iOS, and serialized to JSON.
+All of the data is collected from public [CoreMotion](https://developer.apple.com/library/ios/documentation/CoreMotion/Reference/CoreMotion_Reference/index.html) and [HealthKit](https://developer.apple.com/library/ios/documentation/HealthKit/Reference/HealthKit_Framework/) APIs on iOS, and serialized to JSON.
 No analysis is applied to the data by the ResearchKit framework.

 ## Timed Walk
-In the timed walk task (see the method [ORKOrderedTask timedWalkTaskWithIdentifier:intendedUseDescription:distanceInMeters:timeLimit:turnAroundLimit:includeAssistiveDeviceForm:options:]([ORKOrderedTask timedWalkTaskWithIdentifier:intendedUseDescription:distanceInMeters:timeLimit:turnAroundLimit:includeAssistiveDeviceForm:options:])), the user is asked to walk quickly and safely for a specific distance.
+In the timed walk task, the user is asked to walk quickly and safely for a specific distance.
 The task is immediately administered again by having the user walk the same distance in the opposite direction.
 The timed walk task differs from both the fitness and the short walk tasks in that the distance walked by the user is fixed.
 A timed walk task measures the user's lower-extremity function.

 The data collected by this task includes accelerometer, device motion, pedometer data, and location of the user.
 Note that the location is available only if the user agrees to share their location.
 Data collected by the task is in the form of an `ORKTimedWalkResult` object.